MargSousa/todo-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories:
+  - I can add a new task
+  - I can complete a task
+  - I can toggle between All, Active and Completed
+  - I can remove one or all tasks under the Completed tab
+  - Store the data in local storage that when I refresh the page I can still see my progress

 ## How To Use